Healthcare Marketing Strategy: 10 Actionable Tips In 2020

 2. Take Advantage of Paid Search Ads

-Search engines have become the first stop for 8 out of 10 people seeking health information, which creates a huge opportunity for healthcare providers to take advantage of paid search ads and include them as part of their healthcare marketing strategy.
-One important benefit of pay-per-click or PPC ads is that they can be precisely targeted to reach only those individuals who are likely to be a good fit for your practice.
+In 2020, marketing strategies for healthcare organizations must include programmatic advertising.
+Search engines have become the first stop for 8 out of 10 people seeking health information.
+This represents a huge opportunity for healthcare providers.
+Leveraging paid search ads and including them as part of your healthcare marketing strategy will be critical to your overall success.
+PPC (pay-per-click) ads can be precisely targeted to reach the specific people who will be the best fit for your practice.

 3. Focus on How You Help

 When businesses engage in marketing, they often focus on what they do because that’s where their expertise lies.
 They describe their technologies, past results, important partnerships, and future goals.
-The only problem is that they often forget to mention the most important piece of information: how they help.
+The only problem is that they often forget to mention the most important piece of information: How they help their patients.

 4. Ask for Reviews

 - 72% of patients in 2019 used online reviews as their first step in finding a new doctor